9 Gold Coast rooftop bars you need to be at

 The hotel is also home to the Island Rooftop, the Coast’s biggest rooftop bar and alfresco open-air patio.

-Oozing vintage Californian style with chic couches, communal tables, lush plants and festoon lights, this hidden gem boasts views over Main Beach and is one inviting space for a tipple or two.
+Oozing vintage Californian style with comfy couches, communal tables, lush plants and festoon lights, this hidden gem boasts views over Main Beach and is one inviting space for a tipple or two.

 The Island Rooftop is known for its killer Sunday sessions with DJs and live music and those laidback, coastal vibes the Gold Coast is famous for.